Nuclear Energy - The Theory

 The energy distribution shows a very high percentage of particles with energy levels around the average level and relatively low percentage of very low and very high energy particles at the lower and upper tails of the distribution.
 In absolute terms however, because of the extremely high particle density at the centre of the Sun, there will be a very large number of particles in the longer, upper tail with energies or temperatures many times higher than the mean

 The Coulomb barrier between two protons in free space is 3.43 MeV and this corresponds to a temperature of 4 × 1010 °K. This is over 1000 times the temperature of 1.3 KeV (1.5 X 107 °K) at the core of the Sun.
 How then can proton fusion occur on the Sun with such low particle energy levels?
 There are two explanations for this apparent anomaly.

 - The calculation of the Coulomb barrier determines the "average" energy per proton needed for fusion, however these energies are distributed according to the bell shaped Maxwell-Boltzmann distribution.
 Within its long tail there is a sufficiently large number of particles whose energy is much larger than the average and thus enough to initiate fusion.

 - It is not necessary for the incident protons to have sufficient energy to overcome the Coulomb barrier entirely.
 Due to the wave-particle duality and the statistical probabilities of the properties of very small particles, as explained by quantum mechanics, the protons can also pass through the barrier by a phenomenon known as quantum tunnelling, provided the barrier height is not too high above the kinetic energy of the incoming particle.

-For significant fusion to take place, the particle density of the fuel must also be very high to provide sufficent opportunities for collisions between the particles to occur.
+For significant fusion to take place, the particle density of the fuel must also be very high to provide sufficient opportunities for collisions between the particles to occur.